DataBiosphere/toil/docs/appendices/deploy.rst

 reasonably complicated workflows.

-Remotely deploying a package hierarchy
+Remotely Deploying a Package Hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Recall that in Python, a `package`_ is a directory containing one or more
 ``.py`` files—one of which must be called ``__init__.py``—and optionally other